Nicolae Dică: Later years

-In January 2011, Dică signed a one-year contract with his former team, FCSB.
+In January 2011, Dică signed a one-year contract with his former team, Steaua București.
 He made his debut for the club, on 27 February 2011, in a 1–0 win at Universitatea Craiova.
 On 5 April, he scored his first goal after his return to Steaua in a 5–0 home win over Unirea Urziceni.
 On 11 May, Dică scored the equalizer against AS Brașov, which sent Steaua through to the Romanian Cup final.
 On 25 May, Dică scored from a trademark free kick in a 2–1 victory over rivals Dinamo București, and won his second consecutive Romanian cup.

 In May 2011, Dică joined Liga I side Dacia Mioveni.
 He received the number 80 jersey.
 On 31 October, Dică scored a goal in a 3–1 defeat to Concordia Chiajna.
 In January 2012, after fifteen games for the Liga I squad, he terminated his contract with Mioveni.

-Later that month he signed a one and a half year contract with Liga II side Viitorul Constanța.
+Later that month he signed a one-and-a-half-year contract with Liga II side Viitorul Constanța.
 At the end of the 2011–12 season, Viitorul earned promotion to the Liga I, in part due to Dică's performances, who scored six goals in the second half of the season.